Souten Ki Beti

-Souten Ki Beti is a 1989 Indian Hindi-language drama film, produced and directed by Saawan Kumar Tak.
-The film stars Jeetendra, Rekha, Jaya Prada with music composed by Vedpal.
+Souten Ki Beti is a 1990 Indian Hindi-language drama film, produced and directed by Saawan Kumar Tak.
+It stars Jeetendra, Rekha, Jaya Prada with music composed by Vedpal.

 Plot

 Heart specialist Dr. Shyam Verma is the only son of widower Shankar.
 Shyam woos a beautiful air hostess, Radha.
 One fine day Shyam and Radha get intimate under the influence of alcohol and Radha gets pregnant.
 Circumstances force Shyam to marry his father's friend Jagannath's daughter, Rukmini.
 A heartbroken Radha quits her job and relocates to Kashmir where she gives birth to Dipinti.

 A few years later Shyam and Radha meet again.
 When Rukmini finds out about their previous affair she gets them to reconcile and marry.
 When Dipinti turns 16 years, she falls in love with a rich lad Amit Mehra.
 Amit's dad, Advocate Mehra, refuses to allow his 20-year-old son to marry a girl born out of wedlock.

 Dr. Shyam gets Dipinti engaged to Advocate Narendra's son Raja.
 At the engagement party Dipinti faints.
 Shyam finds out that she is pregnant.
 Shyam and Rukmini get Dipinti and Amit married.
 Advocate Mehra lodges a case against all of them for performing the marriage of the underage couple.
 Before the final decision of court, Radha convinces Mehra to take his complaint back and promises to leave town with Dipint.
 When they are about to leave home a dying Rukmini stops them.
 Per her last wish Shyam officially marries Radha in public.
 Mehra accepts Dipinti as his daughter-in-law.